aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-autofit-settings/_index.md

 ## **Shrink Text on Overflow**

 If a text becomes too long for its box, through the **Shrink text on overflow** option, you can specify that the text's size and spacing must be reduced to make it fit into its box.
-To specify this setting, set the [AutofitType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#getAutofitType--) property (from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class) to `Normal`.
+To specify this setting, call the [setAutofitType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setAutofitType) method from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class with `Normal` value.

 ![shrinktextonoverflow-setting-powerpoint](shrinktextonoverflow-setting-powerpoint.png)

-This Javascript code shows you how to specify that a text must be shrunk on overflow in a PowerPoint presentation:
+This JavaScript code shows you how to specify that a text must be shrunk on overflow in a PowerPoint presentation:

 ```javascript
 var pres = new aspose.slides.Presentation();